Ph.D. Health & Rehabilitation

-The Ph.D. in Health and Rehabilitation Science program at MUSC is designed to accommodate diverse academic backgrounds and emphasizes a foundation of mentorship throughout the academic journey.
+The Ph.D. in Health and Rehabilitation Science program at MUSC is designed to accommodate a variety of academic backgrounds and emphasizes a foundation of mentorship throughout the academic journey.
 Students benefit from the program’s flexibility and the support of dedicated faculty mentors, making it an ideal environment for adult learners and professionals seeking to make a meaningful impact in their fields.
 Current Ph.D. student Maxwell Cutty, PT, DPT, shared how his path led to CHP.

 I've made a couple major career switches, so my academic background is anything but linear.
 It includes an undergraduate degree in Physical Geography from UC Berkeley and a Doctorate of Physical Therapy from MGH Institute of Health Professions with lots of community college prerequisite courses in between.
 CHP's Ph.D. program appealed to me because it caters to a wide variety of backgrounds—both clinical and non-clinical—is relatively small, and operates under an apprenticeship model that is I think a better fit for adult learners such as myself.